pchecinski/sourcebot/README.md

-This is a loop bot, I guess.
+This is a cool bot, I guess.